Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

       description: |
         Let unauthenticated requests pass or skip the plugin if another authentication plugin has already authenticated the request by setting the value to anonymous Consumer.
-        The value can be UUID or username.
+        The value can be a UUID or a username.
     - group: General Settings
       description: Parameters for settings that affect different grants and flows.
     - name: preserve_query_args